hthighway/plexWatchWeb/README.md

 With Login script (http://angry-frog.com/downloads-page/)

-Allows user to create a login to restricts acccess to anything but the main page
+Allows user to create a login to restricts acccess to anything but the main page Follow instructions on angry-frog.com to install
+* place in a "/login" folder
+* this fork already has hooks installed to use the login script
+* Only issue this script has is on a clean install of plexWatchWeb.  the added lines of code need to be commented out in the setting.php file the 1st time it is ran to enable setting up of plexWatchWeb.
+This in not needed on an existing plexWatchWeb installation

 ****

 A web front-end for plexWatch.